Text by CLOT Magazine

 This summer’s programme focuses on Sustainability and Innovation, with workshops and installations.
 It also includes a series of events during the London Design Festival in September, including Open Sesame, an installation by 2017 Fashion Space Gallery Design resident Charlotte Maeva Perret and The Anthropocene Body – Plumial Space on 14 September, 3-9pm.

 The project is presented by Fashion Space Gallery’s 2018 Designers in Residence, Nestor Pestana – also featured in CLOT Magazine with his graduation project- and Deborah Tchoudjinoff, who have been exploring the subject of fashion and sustainability in the age of the Anthropocene, reflecting on the possibilities of linking fashion and biotechnology.

 Advancements in biotechnology are providing us with a new perspective on what it is to be human – that we are an ecosystem made up of trillions of micro-organisms which live within and on our bodies.
 They also extend beyond our skin, forming invisible clouds of microbes called microbial plumes.
 The microbial plume is unique to each of us.
 As we interact with our surroundings, we leave behind parts of it, making it possible to trace it back to each person’s unique identity, where we have been, who we have been with, and our microbial make-up.

-In this event, the audience will be able to experience simulations of their microbial plume through an immersive installation, alongside prototypes of fashion artefacts that embody personality archetypes of a speculative scenario exploring the microbial plume and its possible cultural interactions.
+In this event, the audience can experience simulations of their microbial plume through an immersive installation alongside prototypes of fashion artefacts that embody personality archetypes of a speculative scenario exploring the microbial plume and its possible cultural interactions.